Last updated on 2026-05-15

 Program Overview

-The Machinist program at NBCC is designed for those who possess a distinctive prowess and attention to detail.
-Machinists are skilled craftspersons who utilize precision metal cutting and grinding machines to fabricate high-quality parts.
-This program equips students with a keen understanding of the tools necessary for measuring, cutting, drilling, forming, shaping, grinding, and finishing materials such as metal and plastic.
-Throughout the course, students will learn to produce parts based on engineered drawings and diagnose mechanical malfunctions.
+The Machinist program at NBCC is designed for those who possess a unique skill set and a keen attention to detail.
+Machinists are skilled craftspersons who utilize precision metal cutting and grinding machines to create high-quality parts.
+This program equips students with the knowledge to produce parts from engineered drawings and to diagnose mechanical malfunctions.
 In a rapidly evolving mechanical landscape, the demand for skilled machinists is increasing as businesses seek to enhance their performance and output.

 Program Structure

 The Machinist program is structured to be completed within a one-year timeframe of full-time study.
-The program encompasses a variety of essential topics and practical experiences, including:
+This certificate program offers a comprehensive curriculum that prepares students for a successful career in machining.
+Key features of the program structure include:

 Featured Experiences

-- Work Practicum that provides direct, supervised practical experience in the field.
+- Work Practicum: Students gain direct, supervised practical experience in the field, applying their knowledge in a real-world environment.

 Career Options